 It would not be surprising if many of the other biases evaluated in this article, or indeed other biases not included in this article’s scope, would also be affected by whether the manipulations were presented to the participant in a within or between-subject context, which would limit the generalizability of our findings.
 In real life, potential donors would be likely to encounter scenarios where they are given information of a single charity to consider, so there is much value in investigating whether these heuristics may become more or less apparent in between-subject scenarios.

 In a more broad sense, the generalizability of our findings may also be limited by a lack of ecological validity; participant biases may also be further affected by other factors, such as if real charity names were used as stimuli instead of Charities A and B, and display effects that may not be found using our model.
 However, we also believe that our methodology can easily be adapted by future research with minimal change needed to investigate between-subject manipulations and other different stimuli as well.
+New studies may also introduce actual donations with real stakes and compare those to hypothetical scenarios (e.g., Vesely et al., 2022).

 Conclusion

 Many different mechanisms may drive a person’s decision to donate to a given charity.
 Some of these mechanisms may cause a person to donate with suboptimal cost-effectiveness due to the usage of certain heuristics during decision-making.
-In a very close replication of Baron and Szymanska (2011), we found support for the effects of waste, past costs, diversification, and the ingroup effect on cost-effective donations; an effect of forced charity on cost-effective donations was also found, but confounding factors precluded us from concluding that such an effect exists.
+In a very close replication of Baron and Szymanska (2011), we found support for the effects of a preference for lower perceived waste, lower past costs, for the ingroup, and for having some diversification between charities.
+We also found some indication for preference against forced charity on cost-effective donations, yet with some caveats.
 Additionally, we also demonstrated in an extension that participants were also affected by manipulations of reputation and external funding for overhead costs.
 Future investigation of biases affecting charitable giving should focus on investigating a wider range of possible manipulations, especially ones that hew closer to real-life scenarios.

 References